ucfopen/Materia/theme/README.md

 ## 1. Common links, emails, etc. (Highly recommended)

-Items such as specific emails, links, phone numbers for your institution can be listed in many areas on Materia's webpages.
+Items such as specific emails, links, and phone numbers for your institution can be listed in many areas on Materia's webpages.
 To easily modify these, check out `theme/common.json`.
 This file will be present with a set of placeholders.

 Once done, [test and rebuild your frontend](#once-finished-test-and-deploy).